 A PSD is a written or electronic instruction from a prescriber for a medicine to be administered to an individually named patient.
 For example, a GP writing a prescription for a steroid for the physiotherapist to inject.
 A physiotherapist must only administer the medicine in accordance with the instructions that are written by the prescriber.

-Instructions should be written, although in a genuine life threatening emergency an oral instruction may be given.
+Instructions should be written, although in an emergency an oral instruction may be given.
 For example, a pitch side physiotherapist administering Entonox.